oracleNetworkProtocol/plugchain/docs/endpoints/legacy-rest.md

 | `GET` `/gov/proposals/{id}/votes`, `GET` `/gov/proposals/{id}/votes/{voter}` | Gov endpoints for querying votes            | All gov endpoints which return votes return int32 in the `option` field instead of string: `1=VOTE_OPTION_YES, 2=VOTE_OPTION_ABSTAIN, 3=VOTE_OPTION_NO, 4=VOTE_OPTION_NO_WITH_VETO`.                                                                                                                                                                                                                                                                                                   |
 | `GET` `/staking/validators`                                                  | Get all validators                          | BondStatus is now a protobuf enum instead of an int32, and JSON serialized using its protobuf name, so expect query parameters like `?status=BOND_STATUS_{BONDED,UNBONDED,UNBONDING}` as opposed to `?status={bonded,unbonded,unbonding}`.                                                                                                                                                                                                                                             |

 <sup>1</sup>: Transactions that don't support Amino serialization are the ones that contain one or more `Msg`s that are not registered with the Amino codec.
-Currently in the PLUGChain Hub, only IBC `Msg`s fall into this case.
+Currently in the Plug Chain Hub, only IBC `Msg`s fall into this case.

 ### Migrating to New REST Endpoints (from Cosmos-SDK v0.39)

-**PLUGChain Hub API Endpoints**
+**Plug Chain Hub API Endpoints**

 | Legacy REST Endpoint                                                              | Description                                                         | New gRPC-gateway REST Endpoint                                                                                |
 | --------------------------------------------------------------------------------- | ------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------- |